zoli90/GamifiedProgramming/README.md

 # GamifiedProgramming
-List of gamified tutorials related to software development.
+List of gamified tutorials and demos related to software development.